 Bees, Butterflies, and Green Roofs

-The importance of bees and butterflies in our ecosystem is well-established.
-In Ontario alone, there are over 400 different bee species and over 100 butterfly species.
-As pollinators, they play an important role in ensuring that our plants and trees are pollinated: this means they transfer pollen from a male anther of a flower to the female stigma of the same species of flower.
-Seeds can only be produced if this process is successfully completed.
-The health of our living environment depends on the existence of pollinators as they help our trees and plants reproduce, of which we are a main beneficiary as we enjoy the fruits, blooms, and vegetables of their labour.
+So, there are over 400 different bee species in Ontario alone and over 100 butterfly species.
+Keeping our plants and trees pollinated is one of the most important functions of pollinators.
+They do this by carrying pollen from a male anther of a flower to the female stigma of the same type of flower.
+In this case, seeds can only be produced once this process has been completed.
+The health of our living environment depends on the existence of pollinators as they help our trees and plants reproduce.
+Of which we are a main beneficiary as we enjoy the fruits, blooms, and vegetables of their labour.

 A reduction in natural areas is oftentimes an unfortunate side effect of urban development.
-This reduction in natural areas can be ameliorated by incorporating the living environment into the built environment by using the areas available to us to create green spaces.
-Green roofs have a key role to play in helping reduce the loss of natural areas by creating and preserving habitats for bee and butterfly species to flourish in our cities.
+Therefore, it is possible to alleviate the loss of natural areas by integrating the living environment into the built environment by using the available land for green spaces.
+Lastly, green roofs have a key role to play in helping reduce the loss of natural areas by creating and preserving habitats for bee and butterfly species to flourish in our cities.

 “Flitter, flutter, here come the butterflies of spring and summer!”
 Ontario Nature, https://ontarionature.org/flitter-flutter-here-come-the-butterflies-of-spring-and-summer/

 “Guess how many types of bee call Ontario home?”
 Ontario Parks, https://www.ontarioparks.com/parksblog/guess-how-many-bee-species-call-ontario-home/